lingjzhu/charsiu/README.md

 ## Charsiu: A transformer-based phonetic aligner [[arXiv]](https://arxiv.org/abs/2110.03876)

 ### Updates
 - 2.10.2022.
-We release phone- and word-level alignments for 860k utterances in the English subset of Common Voice.
+We release phone- and word-level alignments for 860k utterances from the English subset of Common Voice.
 Check out [this link](misc/data.md#alignments-for-english-datasets).
 - 1.31.2022.
 We release phone- and word-level alignments for over a million Mandarin utterances.
 Check out [this link](misc/data.md#alignments-for-mandarin-speech-datasets).
 - 1.26.2022.
 Word alignment functionality has been added to `charsiu_forced_aligner` .